payoyo5150/Thinkpad-L530-Hackintosh/README.md

 There is probably a cleaner way of doing this now, but since I don't use the card reader at all, I don't know.

 # Audio
+I ended up using Voodoo HDA, first because it allows me to boost a bit the audio output, but also because it is the only solution to have a working microphone.
+The kext is in my EFI, but if you want the prefpane use this : https://github.com/chris1111/VoodooHDA-2.9.2-Clover-V15/files/4242657/VoodooHDA.2.9.2.Clover-V15.zip
+(install in UEFI mode only)

-I've tried both AppleHDA back in time and AppleALC.
+I've tried both AppleHDA back in the day and AppleALC.
 If you want to use appleALC, you should use the layout id 28 prior to mojave.
 3 is fine under Mojave.
-I ended up using Voodoo HDA, first because it allows me to boost a bit the audio output, but also because it is the only solution to have a working microphone.
-The kext is in my EFI, but if you want the prefpane use this : https://github.com/chris1111/VoodooHDA-2.9.2-Clover-V15/files/4242657/VoodooHDA.2.9.2.Clover-V15.zip
-(install in EFI mode only)
+But the microphone won't work.

 # Webcam

 I have no webcam on mine.
-Not all L530 have the same webcam.
+Not all L530 have the same webcam model.
 If it is working OOB, then it is supported.

 # Trackpad
-I will update this later.
 The trackpoint is disabled because MacOS is having a hard time with 2 separate PS2 input pointing sources at the same time The same can happen with palm detection, but if you get stuck you can refresh the trackpad by hitting those 3 keys one after another :
 Left Shift / Maj / Esc

+There is a info.plist inside of the kext I modified a lot over the years to improve the trackpad.
+If someone can achieve better results than me, here is all the information provided by the dev of the kext on how to use the info.plist : https://osxlatitude.com/forums/topic/5966-details-about-the-smart-touchpad-driver-features/

+On Mojave, the prefpane for the trackpad is blank because it is recognized as older hardware.
+I used to import the prefpane from older versions of MacOS, but I stopped doing this a long time ago.
+Some multitouch gestures are working as mouse buttons.
+(I think they trigger shortcut, they don't behave exactly as they should.
+3 fingers drag allows for switching between full screen apps.

 # Using a compatible wifi card